mkody/php-url-shortener/README.md

 1. Download the source code as located within this repository, and upload it to your web server.
 2. Use `database.sql` to create the `redirect` table in a database of choice.
-3. Edit `config.php` and enter your database credentials.
+3. Copy `config.exemple.php` to `config.php` and enter your database credentials + social IDs/default URL.

 ## Features